Skip to main content

 Part Eleven

-• Bring this booklet — particularly your completed progress tracker and self-assessment from Part 7.
+• Keep this booklet — particularly your completed progress tracker and self-assessment from Part 7.
+It is yours to keep.

-2. You review your diary and progress tracker together.
-Your data tells the story of your six weeks.
+1. You review your own Kardia recordings and diary — your data tells the story of your journey.

-4. A copy of the findings letter is offered to your GP with your consent.
+4. A copy of any findings letter is offered to your GP with your consent.

 Pricing reminder